 “The smart and quirky advisor who gets sh!t done in business.”
-Back independent since 2019.

-At this stage you have proven your business model, but you’re struggling to turn aspirations into day-to-day reality.
+At this stage you have proven your business model, but you’re struggling to turn aspirations into reality.
 You are still responsible for all 28 areas of your business, but you don’t have the time or budget to hire 28 different experts.

 You need 1 person you can trust who can show you how everything in your business is connected, and which areas to prioritise first.

 Hi, Jacob Aldridge here in conjunction with businessDEPOT.
 This Friday, we’re talking Culture.

 When a business starts, culture is pretty easy.
 You and your business partners are all similar people.
 You like each other – that’s why you’ve gone into business together.